cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 .. _Use a venv:

 VirtualEnv (or ``venv``) is a Python module which allows the creation of an isolated Python environment.
 Implementing this step is highly recommended to ensure cloudmesh and cloudmesh-related installations do not interfere with a system-level installation of python.

-.. warning:: Not using a venv could have catastrophic consequences and result in the destruction of operating system tools which rely on Python.
+.. warning:: Not using a `venv` could have catastrophic consequences and result in the destruction of operating system tools which rely on Python.

-Once venv has been implemented, activation of the venv is very simple, and will contain subsequent package installations within the virutalenv;
-mitigating risks of global package installations.
+Once `venv` has been implemented, activation of the `venv` is very simple, and will contain subsequent package installations within the virutalenv; mitigating risks of global package installations.

 For our purposes we assume that you use the directory::

     ~/ENV3

 .. note:: In a Linux subsystem, '~/' is the default location, assumed to be the home directory.
 In a windows system, this location is assumed to be under 'C:\\Users\\<username>'.

 **venv Setup on Linux and macOS**

-For venv setup on Linux or macOs, run the following:
+For the `venv` setup on Linux or macOs, run the following:

 .. code:: bash

    python3 -m venv  ~/ENV3
    source ~/ENV3/bin/activate

-You can add at the end of your .bashrc (ubuntu) or .bash_profile (macOS) file the line so the environment is always loaded.
+You can add at the end of your `.bashrc` (ubuntu) or `.bash_profile` (macOS) file the line so the environment is always loaded.

 .. code:: bash